daneholmes/MTG4WP/readme.md

 ![Alt](assets/screenshot-1.png "Example commander deck on desktop")

 ## Notices
-Decks and Cards is unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
+Magic Decks and Cards is unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 ## Changelog